protagonist vs. antagonist

 Is an antagonist good or bad?

-There’s no simple answer to whether an antagonist is good or bad.
-An antagonist may be essential for furthering the protagonist’s development in some cases.
-For example, an antagonist may challenge the protagonist to grow in strength or wisdom in order to overcome the problem at hand.
-In other cases, an antagonist may be nothing more than a hindrance or obstacle, preventing the leading character from achieving their goal.
-Ultimately, it depends on the story being told and the role that the antagonist plays within it.
+Thereโs no simple answer to whether an antagonist is good or bad.
+In some cases, an antagonist can help the protagonistโs moral or character development.
+For example, an antagonist may challenge the protagonist to grow in strength or wisdom to overcome a problem.
+In other cases, an antagonist may be nothing more than an obstacle that prevents the leading character from achieving their goal.

 Is the protagonist the hero or the villain?